groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/java/_index.md

           Viewer viewer = new Viewer("sample.docx");
           // Create view options
           PdfViewOptions viewOptions = new PdfViewOptions();
-          // Render file to PDF
+          // Convert file to PDF and check the output in the current directory viewer.view(viewOptions);
-          viewer.view(viewOptions);
           ```
       # more_feature_loop